Les1a/SoftTokenForMaskedDLM/README.md

 - **Vary `k_soft`.** Adjust the number of candidate tokens `k_soft` in `get_transfer_index_soft_token` for expressiveness.
 - **Vary `addition_prob_mask`.** Change mask probability `bias` in `get_transfer_index_soft_token` to set how aggressively the model can revert to `[MASK]`.

+---

+## Other Directions

+These functions are currently exploring directions other than the soft-token method.

+- 1. Function `generate_*_dual_branch`: keeps dual branches (spec and main) with frequent merging in diffusion steps.
+- 2. Function `generate_with_dual_branch_embedding`: merge the dual branches with a indicator of the model layer embedding similarity.
+- 3. Function `generate_with_dual_cache_evlove_block`: applies block decoding but using an adaptive evolve block.